-- 4. (1) The Education and Training Committee comprises five members, of whom- - (a) three must be Council members; - (b) one must be a person who has experience in relation to the provision or assessment of professional education and training which the Council considers will assist the Committee in performing its functions; and - (c) one must be a registrant who, when first appointed, has been admitted to the register for less than five years. - (2) The Council must determine the term of office of each member on appointment. - (3) Subject to paragraph (5), a member may be appointed for a term of not more than four years and is eligible for re-appointment, but no person may be a member for more than an aggregate of 8 years during any period of 20 years. - (4) A Council member may not be appointed as a member of the Committee for a term which exceeds that person's term of office as a Council member. - (5) A person ceases to be a member of the Committee- - (a) if the member resigns, which the member may do at any time by notice in writing to the Council;
+4. (1) The Education and Training Committee comprises five members, of whom-

+- (a) four must be Council members; - (b) one must be a person who has experience in relation to the provision or assessment of professional education and training which the Council considers will assist the Committee in performing its functions; and - (2) The Council must determine the term of office of each member on appointment. - (3) Subject to paragraph (5), a member may be appointed for a term of not more than four years and is eligible for re-appointment, but no person may be a member for more than an aggregate of 8 years during any period of 20 years. - (4) A Council member may not be appointed as a member of the Committee for a term which exceeds that person's term of office as a Council member. - (5) A person ceases to be a member of the Committee- - (a) if the member resigns, which the member may do at any time by notice in writing to the Council; - (b) in the case of a member who is a Council member-

-- (b) in the case of a member who is a Council member- - (i) on ceasing for any reason to be a Council member, or - (ii) if the member's Council membership is suspended by the Privy Council under Article 7 of the Constitution Order; - (c) in the case of any other member, if the member becomes a person who, in the opinion of the Council, would be liable to removal or suspension from the Council under Article 6 or 7 of the Constitution Order if that person was a Council member; or - (d) if the Council, by majority vote, terminates the person's appointment as a member of the Committee.
+- (i) on ceasing for any reason to be a Council member, or - (ii) if the member's Council membership is suspended by the Privy Council under Article 7 of the Constitution Order; - (c) in the case of any other member, if the member becomes a person who, in the opinion of the Council, would be liable to removal or suspension from the Council under Article 6 or 7 of the Constitution Order if that person was a Council member; or - (d) if the Council, by majority vote, terminates the person's appointment as a member of the Committee.